 Owner toolkit: The website features an owner toolkit with FAQs, tips and many more resources.

 Booking rate: RVShare has a particularly good advertising strategy and their Facebook advertising is outstanding.
 I have had more inquiries and rentals from RVShare.

 Renting instructions: RVshare has all the paperwork ready for you to complete.
 You do not need to figure out any of the legal stuff, just print and fill out the paperwork that they send.

 Cancellation policy: Both owners and renters can cancel a reservation.
 You can set the cancelation policy for renters to be as strict or lenient as you want.
 Also, generally, RVShare collects fees for canceling but can waive those fees.
 I had a renter request to cancel due to COVID-19 and we were able to give her a full refund.

 RVshare VS Outdoorsy showdown

-So far based on my personal experience: I book more rentals on RVShare but I keep more money, earlier on Outdoorsy.
+So far based on my personal experience: I have more inquiries on RVShare but I have more bookings and have a lower commission share and get paid earlier in the process on Outdoorsy.

 Read more for the ultimate comparison of the companies and make sure to read my rental strategy at the end.
 If you are ready to start renting out your RV, here are the links to get signed up and start making money: